JerryDIT/adoptajerry/README.md

 We need you to bootstrap the application!
 So if you like the project and want to help us to move it forward :

 1. [Join this tracker](https://www.pivotaltracker.com/projects/620519/) to know what needs to be done.
-2. [Join the HackSense](http://we.makesense.org/?p=5949) in Paris on September, 29th 2012.
-3. Submit your pull requests here :)
+2. Submit your pull requests here :)